DCsunset/distributed-serverless-kv/README.md

 ## Introduction

-This demo includes a simple key-value store and a word counting action that simulates MapReduce workflow.
+This demo is a simple in-memory distributed key-value database.

-The action will count all the words stored in keys within the range `[0, 20)`,

 **Note**:
-The number of action invocations are limited to 60 per minute by default.
+The number of action invocations in OpenWhisk are limited to 60 per minute by default.
-The default limitations can be changed in helm configuration file when deploying.
+The default limitations can be changed in helm configuration file when deploying it.

 ## Run this project